summoningshells/mirage/README.md

     - Content Filtering(Comming Soon)
 - Security Auditing capabilities:
     - Extract all public IPs from all your appliances across all networks (even when using multiple WAN's)
-    - Lookup IPs via Censys or Shodan to identify exposed ports and assets
+    - Lookup IPs via Censys or Shodan to identify exposed ports and assets (comming soon)
     - Check IDS (Intrusion Prevention System) status and configuration across all appliances
     - Check AMP (Advanced Malware Protection) status and configuration across all appliances
     - Check Unescure Port Forwarding configs